 If you have any questions about eviction or court cases, you can contact the Housing Court Answers hotline from Monday to Friday, 9am to 5pm, at (212) 962-4795 or (718) 557-1379 for more information.

-For more specific info on the eviction moratorium and what it might mean for you, see this page here from the NYC Right to Counsel Coalition.
+For more specific info on the eviction moratorium and what it might mean for you, see this FAQ page from the NYC Right to Counsel Coalition.
+To understand your rights after the end of the moratorium, check-out this page, also courtesy of NYC Right to Counsel Coalition.

 Millions of New Yorkers have lost jobs and income due to COVID-19 and will be unable to pay rent for the coming months.
 There is a Statewide push to #CancelRent, which you can support by signing-on to this petition to suspend rent and utility payments.
 If you are unable to pay rent, here is a useful FAQ on "What to do on April 1st", and a toolkit about how to participate in a rent strike, courtesy of the Right to Counsel Coalition.